jgddesigns/stateshaper/README.md

 # Data Formats

-Aside from the plugin file (which can be a template that does not include specific numbers), relevant data such as the event map and ratings can be condensed into 'Tiny State' and/or 'Raw State' format.
+Aside from the plugin file (which can be a template that does not include specific numbers), relevant data such as the event map and ratings can be condensed into *Tiny State* and/or *Raw State* format.
 Example:

-Tiny State: ABC-12345
+**Tiny State: ABC-12345**

-Raw State: QV589JX4
+**Raw State: QV589JX4**

-These values can be encoded and decoded in the TinyState class within the 'tools' directory.
+These values can be encoded and decoded in the *TinyState* class within the 'tools' directory.
 The main data map is represented as a long string of numbers.
-These numbers stand for positions in the map and are encoded into Tiny State format.
-A subset of numbers from the vocab used in the engine is also kept and encoded into Raw State format.
+These numbers stand for positions in the map and are encoded into *Tiny State* format.
+A subset of numbers from the vocab used in the engine is also kept and encoded into *Raw State* format.

 ```python